Tarun Khanna (actor)

 Tarun Khanna is an Indian television and film actor who works in Hindi and Punjabi films.

 Personal life

-Khanna is married to fellow television actress Smriti Khanna.
+Khanna is married to fellow television actress Smriti Khanna (née Mohan).
 They have a son who was born in 2014.

 Media

 Moving almost entirely to taking up roles in mythological and fantasy shows, in an interview in 2013 Khanna admitted to finding daily soaps "stupid and badly written".
 In a 2015 interview, he repeated that there was a need for better writing in Indian television.